quizbowl/collegecalendar/README.md

 Information about the geographic regions is stored in `map/regions.js`.
 The two-letter region IDs are also defined by `_layouts/year.html`, but this duplication will eventually be removed.

+Information about the colleges on the circuit map is stored in `map/colleges.tsv`.

 The spec is likely to change.
 Watch this repository to keep tabs on any changes.